AlfrescoLabs/alfresco-enterprise-docker/README.md

 Several options are provided in order to build the configuration.

 ```
 ?
 Which ACS version do you want to use?
-7.2
+7.3
 ```

-Versions 7.1 and 7.2 are available
+Versions 7.1, 7.2 and 7.3 are available

 ```
 ?
 Do you want to use T-Engine (sync) or T-Service (async) as transform service? t-engine